scatmanFATMAN/myfs/README.md

 Most likely.
 I don't expect to use any MariaDB specific features so I'll be willing to bet that it works just fine.

 + **Can I use PostgreSQL?**\
 Not currently, but that'd be pretty cool down the line.
-If so, I suppose I'll need to think of a new project name (MyPostFS?
-MyFSPost?
-FSDB?).

 + **Can I use Oracle?**\
 No.

 + **Why would I use this?**\
 You probably wouldn't.

-+ **How do I create two or more consecutive blank lines in Markdown?**\
-...\
-...\
-I hijacked my own FAQ but I must know!